 There are certain periods when paranormal experiences are more prevalent.
 We encounter them more often on the full moon, Solstices, and Equinoxes.
 This is because the veil between these realms is the thinnest during these times.
 Perhaps the thinnest point is the Fall Equinox.” — Guru Tua

 The paranormal and supernatural are a range of unexplained phenomena.
-These unknown include everything from ghosts and apparitions to unidentified flying objects and alien contacts.
+These unknowns include ghosts and apparitions to unidentified flying objects and alien contacts.
 Are these the same thing, but we interpret them differently?

 These may be glimpses into other realms of reality.
-The frame of reference simply depends on the programming of your worldview.
-If you expect to see aliens.
-Then if something unexplained appears, you see an alien.
+The frame of reference depends on the programming of your worldview.
+If you expect to see aliens, you see an alien if something unexplained appears.
 However, if you expect to see angels, then the same phenomenon is an angel.

-Above all, it’s your cultural background and the level of cultural programming that will determine how you frame unknown phenomena.
-That’s why it’s important to free yourself as much as possible from the cultural narrative.
-To do this takes some effort because we live in a time when social programming and propaganda have saturated almost every corner of the globe.
+Above all, it’s your cultural background and cultural programming level that will determine how you frame unknown phenomena.
+That’s why it’s essential to free yourself as much as possible from the cultural narrative.
+Doing this takes some effort because we live when social programming and propaganda have saturated almost every corner of the globe.

 Paranormal and Supernatural is Normal for the Seer

 The ancient and indigenous cultures of the world were the pioneers of consciousness.
-They were Seers and Shaman engaging in all types of practices to push the boundaries of awareness and consciousness.
+Seers and Shaman were engaging in different practices to push awareness and consciousness boundaries.

 These ancient techniques are proven ways of breaking down the cultural boundaries that are the basis of the fear programming of the Western paradigm.
 Two examples are the ancient practice of the Shamanic Journey.
 The Enneagram process is an analytical approach to this process for those who are not inclined to devel into the mystical side.